apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 ### Prerequisites

-* You will need to use Docker, either by [installing Docker tools locally](https://docs.docker.com/get-docker/) or using build services that can run Docker, such as [Google Cloud Build](https://cloud.google.com/cloud-build/docs/building/build-containers).
+* This guide requires building images using Docker.
+[Install Docker locally](https://docs.docker.com/get-docker/).
+Some CI/CD platforms like [Google Cloud Build](https://cloud.google.com/cloud-build/docs/building/build-containers) also provide the ability to build images using Docker.
-* You will need to have a container registry accessible by your execution engine or runner to host a custom container image.
+* For remote execution engines/runners, have a container registry to host your custom container image.
 Options include [Docker Hub](https://hub.docker.com/) or a "self-hosted" repository, including cloud-specific container registries like [Google Container Registry](https://cloud.google.com/container-registry) (GCR) or [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR).
+Make sure your registry can be accessed by your execution engine or runner.

 >  **NOTE**: On Nov 20, 2020, Docker Hub put [rate limits](https://www.docker.com/increase-rate-limits) into effect for anonymous and free authenticated use, which may impact larger pipelines that pull containers several times.